-All students, employees, and visitors to campus, are required to wear a mask any time they are on campus or any Washington College property (indoors and outdoors.)
-Washington College will be providing all students and employees who will be on campus with two washable and re-usable cloth masks before the beginning of the Spring 2021 semester.
+All students, employees, and visitors to campus, are required to wear a mask while visiting any public indoor areas of our campus.
 Masks should adhere to CDC guidelines and be worn covering the mouth and nose completely.

 COVID-19 spreads mainly among people who are in close contact (within about 6 feet) for a prolonged period.
 Spread happens when an infected person coughs, sneezes, or talks, and droplets from their mouth or nose are launched into the air and land in the mouths or noses of people nearby.
 Since people can spread the virus before they know they are sick, it is important to stay at least 6 feet away from others when possible, even if you—or they—do not have any symptoms.

 Maintaining social distance - at least 6' - is a critical to mitigating the spread of the virus, and all Washington College students, staff and faculty are expected to adhere to this practice whenever possible.